 - Use desktop build, resizing windows to test reflow.
-Just will generally cover a tablet sized screen as well.
+This will generally cover a tablet sized screen as well.

 - Use a mobile simulator to visually verify a phone sized screen.
 On OSX XCode iPhone simulator works really well.

-- All of the above are critical to keep our hypothetical 1 person dev team efficient and quality high.
+- All of the above are critical to keeping our hypothetical 1 person dev team efficient and to keep quality high.

 - Raise phone (small screen) level prioritization to be more equal to Tablet.
 Current thinking is that this won't happen until a 3.3 release time frame (release after current one being worked on).